steffex/osx-lock-on-remove-key/README.md

 # osx-lock-on-remove-usb
-Lock the screen on OS X when some USB device is removed
+Lock the screen on OS X when some USB device is removed.

+This tool relies on the usage of the default `ctrl+cmd+q` shortcut to lock the screen.

 # Find vendor and product ID